sonic-net/SONiC/doc/voq/lag_hld.md

 ```

 #### System LAG ID Table
-This is a new table added for storing system_lag_id that are allocated and currently in use in whole chassis.
+This is a new table added for storing system_lag_id that are allocated and currently in use.

 ```
 SYSTEM_LAG_ID_TABLE:{{system lag name}}